ai-for-public-services/.github/profile/README.md

 ### Contact

-To contact the AI for Public Services team email jbright@turing.ac.uk
+To contact the AI for Public Services team email: jbright@turing.ac.uk.